Apple AirPods Pro review (early verdict): noise cancelling and great sound redefine AirPods

 Apple AirPods Pro review: fit and design

-The case for the AirPods Pro is chunkier than the original, so they won't slip in any pocket quite so easily, but it's still an easily portable size.
+The case for the AirPods Pro is chunkier than the original, so they won't slip in absolutely any pocket quite so easily, but the difference is less than you might expect, and it's still thinner than lots of its rivals' cases, crucially, so there's less of a bulge.

 For those who value audio quality, this is great news.
 For the many casual users of AirPods, it does lose the ability to wear them for prolonged periods without being cut off from the world.
 However, for them, there is a high-tech workaround in the form of Transparency Mode, which allows you to pass through sounds around you via the AirPods Pro's microphones.

-Multiple tips are provided, but Apple makes it easier than usual to figure out which you need to go for: you'll still have to choose one at first, but when you put the AirPods Pro in, you'll go through a setup process that includes an 'ear fit test', which play sound over the drivers, and again uses the built in mics to detect whether there's any leakage – which would mean you don't have a good fit.
+Multiple tips are provided, but Apple makes it easier than usual to figure out which you need to go for: you can take an 'ear fit test', which play sound over the drivers, and again uses the built in mics to detect whether there's any leakage – which would mean you don't have a good fit.
 You can then change the tip size to see what works best.
+It just gives you a tick for each ear, to say whether you're good to go, or not.

+Apple says its silicon tips have been specially designed to be extra comfortable for wearing without feeling like there's something weighing on your ear.
+They are really, really comfortable, but not a revolution in this sense.
+You can definitely wear for a long time, but that's true of lots of other great headphones.

+They are a little fiddlier to get into place with the right seal though – not harder than other headphones that focus on a proper seal, but there's just a tad more work needed than regular AirPods.
+You get used to it very quickly.

 Apple AirPods Pro review: sound quality

-As on Apple's HomePod speaks, a 'high-excursion' driver is used.
+As on Apple's HomePod speakers, a 'high-excursion' driver is used.
 This vibrates further and shifts more air than your average driver of the same size, for bigger impact.

 Similar to more recent Beats headphones, the result has plenty of bottom end, but without being obnoxiously bass-heavy.
 Certainly if you're used to the buds that came with your phone, or even the original AirPods, the AirPods Pro will sound very full and rich indeed.